 Research Thrusts (continued)

 Microelectronic Sensor Systems

 The Use Case 2 (UC2) team designs and fabricates microelectronic sensors capable of acquiring multiple time-stamped measurements in harsh subsurface environments.
-The AEC has tested three Smart Subsurface Autonomous Nanosensor Device (Smart-SAND) prototype platforms and has continued to develop new sensor, power, Stacked chip microcontroller, and communications components. system (5-12 mm) The three platforms ranged in size from 1 to 12 mm Temp., pressure, and were hermetically sealed, wirelessly charged and time combo. and programmed, and suitable for characterization Polymer packaging. of any combination of temperature, pressure, Battery lifetime resistivity, or pH (up to 10 kpsi and 125°C).
+The AEC has tested three Smart Subsurface Autonomous Nano-sensor Device (Smart-SAND) prototype platforms, as well as continued to develop new sensor, power, microcontroller, and communications components.
+The system (5-12 mm) three platforms ranged in size from 1 to 12 mm Temp./pressure/ and were hermetically sealed, wirelessly charged and programmed, and suitable for characteriza-Polymer packaging. tion of any combination of temperature, pressure, Battery lifetime resistivity, or pH (up to 10 kpsi and 125°C).